MashMB/nvim-ide/README.md

 This image contains raw Flutter installation (no Android SDK, etc.).

+For Android development follow the [tutorial](https://dev.to/enriquem/android-sdk-without-studio-3idg).
+There are two ways to run Android emulator:

+1. Install and configure `xauth` ([tutorial](https://www.geeksforgeeks.org/running-gui-applications-on-docker-in-linux/)),
+nextly install emulator in container and run it (remember about Docker privileged mode - without it there will be no hardware acceleration required by emulator).
+2. Install Android SDK on host and in Docker container, connect to emulator on host over `adb`.

 ### nvim-go

 Image dedicated for Go development.
 It is overriding the base **nvim** image.
 Conquer of completion is realized with: